snowplow/documentation/docs/collecting-data/first-party-tracking/index.md

 ---
 title: "First-party tracking"
 sidebar_position: 40
-custom_sidebar_props:
+sidebar_custom_props:
   offerings:
-    - bdp # actually BDP Cloud Starter, but we ignore that for the sake of simplicity
+    - bdp
+  # hide from sidebar and external search until these instructions apply more universally
+  hidden: true
 ---

 # First-party tracking

 This feature lets you configure a custom collector domain to match your primary domain, enabling first-party cookies.

 When your collector domain (e.g. `collector.snwplow.net`) does not match your primary domain (e.g. `flowershop.ai`), web browsers can impose limitations on the collected data.
 For example, cookies set by the collector might be only kept for 7 days.